Nieuwe-Warmte-Nu/rtc-tools-heat-network/README.md

 	git clone https://github.com/Multi-Energy-Systems-Optimization/mesido
 	pip install -e mesido

-RTC-Tools Heat Network depends on `RTC-Tools <https://gitlab.com/deltares/rtc-tools.git>`_, which is automatically installed as one of its dependencies.
+MESIDO depends on `RTC-Tools <https://gitlab.com/deltares/rtc-tools.git>`_, which is automatically installed as one of its dependencies.

 Running an example
 ==================